ppy/osu-wiki/news/2021-08-19-project-loved-august-2021.md

 180 BPM, 3:38 | 1.98★, 3.16★, 4.61★\
 *description written by [Sartan](https://osu.ppy.sh/users/4100941)*

 Sometimes, and I mean *sometimes*, you want something that is calm, not too straining, chill, you name it.
 Well, here you go!
-In this unusual not so 'pro' level collab of two ex-pro players, one can really take time to enjoy themselves for a while.
-Having only a Salad, Platter, and Rain difficulty makes this map playable for any player; whether you have thousands of hours of experience or only one.
+In this unusual not so "pro" level collab of two ex-pro players, one can really take time to enjoy themselves for a while.
+Having only a Salad, Platter, and Rain difficulty makes this map playable for any player, whether you have thousands of hours of experience or only one.
 Soooo...
 Take it easy, vibe a little to *Souzou Forest*, and have a good one!

 ## osu!mania

-osu!mania Loved candidates were chosen by [\_underjoy](https://osu.ppy.sh/users/2235750), [-mint-](https://osu.ppy.sh/users/8976576), [Kawawa](https://osu.ppy.sh/users/4647754) and [Penguinosity](https://osu.ppy.sh/users/10235296)!
+The osu!mania Loved candidates were chosen by [\_underjoy](https://osu.ppy.sh/users/2235750), [-mint-](https://osu.ppy.sh/users/8976576), [Kawawa](https://osu.ppy.sh/users/4647754) and [Penguinosity](https://osu.ppy.sh/users/10235296)!

 ---